promiscuous-io/promiscuous/README.md

 You should start the subscriber *first*, otherwise the appropriate queues will not be created.
 From now on, you should see the queue in the RabbitMQ web admin page.
-Create a new user in the publisher's rails console with:
+Create a new user in the publisher's Rails console with:

 ```ruby
 User.create(:name => 'Yoda')`